Anatomy of an OSTree repository

 Repository types and locations

-Also unlike git, an OSTree repository can be in one of three separate
+Also unlike git, an OSTree repository can be in one of four separate

 one where content files are just stored as regular files; it's